marcgeurts/checker/docs/tasks/phpmd.md

 *Default: ['cleancode', 'codesize', 'controversial', 'design', 'naming', 'unusedcode']*

-This option specify which rule/rulesets you want to use.
+This option specify which will rule/rulesets you want to use.
 You can use the standard sets provided or you can configure your own xml.

 ### minimum-priority

 *Default: null*

-This option specify rules with lower priority than they will not be used.
+This option specify which will rules with lower priority than they will not be used.

 ### strict

 *Default: false*

-This option specify to include in report those nodes with a `@SuppressWarnings` annotation.
+This option specify if will include to report those nodes with a `@SuppressWarnings` annotation.

+### coverage

+*Default: null*

+This option specify which will code coverage report.

+### reportfile

+*Default: null*

+This option specify which will report file.

+### reportfile-html

+*Default: null*

+This option specify which will report html file.

+### reportfile-text

+*Default: null*

+This option specify which will report text file.

+### reportfile-xml

+*Default: null*

+This option specify which will report xml file.

 ### finder